Hudu-Technologies-Inc/Community-Scripts/Migrations/Word-Docx-Checklists-To-Hudu-Processes/README.md

-This tool follows the same local-files approach as [Files-Hudu-Migration](../Files-Hudu-Migration): you sync the SharePoint SharePoint Graph credentials are required.
+This tool follows the same local-files approach as [Files-Hudu-Migration](../Files-Hudu-Migration): you sync the SharePoint library locally, then run against the folder.
+No Azure app registration or SharePoint Graph credentials are required.

 ## How a document maps to a process